wjc666666/Mobile-Accounting-App-Design/README.md

 - **Cloud Backup**: Secure cloud backup for financial data
 - **Family Sharing**: Share financial information with family members
 - **Receipt Scanning**: OCR integration for automated expense entry

+## Troubleshooting

+### Android App Installation Issues

+If you encounter the "not enough space" error when installing the app on Android:

+1. **Free up internal storage**:
+   - Clear app caches: Settings > Apps > [App Name] > Storage > Clear Cache
+   - Uninstall unused apps
+   - Move photos, videos, and files to external storage or cloud storage

+2. **Check your device storage**:
+   - Go to Settings > Storage to see available space
+   - At least 500MB of free space is recommended for app installation

+3. **Developer options**:
+   - If you're a developer, install to external storage if available
+   - Use a device with more storage for testing

+### Chinese Text Display Issues

+If Chinese text is only displaying partially in the app:

+1. **Check translation keys**: Ensure all translation keys in `LocalizationContext.tsx` are properly structured and referenced
+2. **Verify category values**: Make sure transaction categories in `paymentApis.ts` use proper category values instead of generic ones like "Income"
+3. **Review rendering functions**: The `renderTransactionItem` function has been updated to better handle non-standard category names